 What is a Minor's Compromise?

-The Purpose of a Minor's Compromise
+The Purpose of a Minor's Compromise in California

 The purpose of a minor's compromise is to protect the interests of the minor.
 Since approval means that the personal injury settlement is final and not voidable, the court scrutinizes the settlement to make sure it is fair.